You can prevent heart disease by following a heart-healthy lifestyle. Here are strategies to help you protect your heart.By Mayo Clinic Staff

 - Type 2 diabetes screening.
 Diabetes is a risk factor for heart disease.
-If you have risk factors for diabetes, such as being overweight or having a family history of diabetes, your doctor may recommend early screening.
-If your weight is normal and you don't have other risk factors for type 2 diabetes, screening is recommended beginning at age 45, with retesting every three years.
+If you have risk factors for diabetes, such as being overweight or having a family history of diabetes, your health care provider may recommend early screening.
+If not, screening is recommended beginning at age 45, with retesting every three years.

-If you have a condition such as high cholesterol, high blood pressure or diabetes, your doctor may prescribe medications and recommend lifestyle changes.
-Make sure to take your medications as your doctor prescribes and follow a healthy-lifestyle plan.
+If you have a condition such as high cholesterol, high blood pressure or diabetes, your health care provider may prescribe medications and recommend lifestyle changes.
+Make sure to take your medications as your health care provider prescribes and follow a healthy-lifestyle plan.

 - Gupta R, et al. Primary prevention of ischaemic heart disease: Populations, individuals, and health professionals.
 The Lancet.
 2019; doi:10.1016/S0140-6736(19)31893-8.